nanvel/blog/2023/12/software-design.md

 - Data access layer (infrastructure layer) - also includes integration with the various external information providers
 - Business logic layer (domain layer, model layer, core layer)
-- Service layer (application layer, use case layer) - defines an application's boundary with a layer of services that establishes a set of available operations and coordinates the application's response in each operation
+- Service layer (application layer, use case layer, orchestration layer) - defines an application's boundary with a layer of services that establishes a set of available operations and coordinates the application's response in each operation
 - Presentation layer (user interface)

 ## Ports and adapters architecture